dotnet/AspNetCore.Docs/aspnetcore/blazor/components/templated-components.md

 ::: moniker-end

 Alternatively, you can change the parameter name using the `Context` attribute on the <xref:Microsoft.AspNetCore.Components.RenderFragment%601> child element.
-In the following example, the `RowTemplate` element's `Context` attribute specifies the `pet` parameter:
+In the following example, the `Context` is set on `RowTemplate` rather than `TableTemplate`:

 ::: moniker range=">= aspnetcore-5.0"